 Companies take time to build their businesses and fulfill their potential.
 Just look at the charts of some successful blue-chip stocks going back as far as possible and you will see what I mean.
 This means you need a cash buffer to ensure you can maintain your shareholdings in developing companies in the event of unexpected expenses.

 Secondly, the astute investor will have cash ready for when opportunities come along.
 You do not know when they will come, but will need cash at the ready to take advantage of them.

 This requires a disciplined approach and making sure you have saved up that bit extra that can make the difference.

-In the article The wealthy don’t need the markets, I explain that astute investors wait until everyone else is panicking and selling, when investor sentiment is low, to invest.
+In my article-the wealthy don’t need the markets, I explain that astute investors wait until everyone else is panicking and selling, when investor sentiment is low, to invest.
 They do not need to force money from the market as they have built a buffer of cash and may have different sources of income coming in.